 Annex 3 to draft Resolution ##/3 (EC-78)

 [Proposed amendments are highlighted in addition or deletion to the Manual on the WMO Integrated Processing and Prediction System (WMO-No. 485) and the numbering of the text below refers to the Manual.]

+[All changes in Draft 2 have been made responding to draft Decision 7(2) (SERCOM-3), unless otherwise indicated.]

 2.2.2.12 Marine environmental emergency response